Accounting for Cash Transactions

 Maintaining a Petty Cash Fund and Dealing with Accounts Receivable

-Nearly all businesses need cash a small amount of cash on hand to pay miscellaneous small expenses.
-The easiest way to keep this money available is through a petty cash fund, unless, of course, yours is a retail business with cash on hand.
+Nearly all businesses need some cash on hand to pay small, miscellaneous expenses.
+The easiest way to keep this money available is through a petty cash fund, unless, your business has cash on hand from daily transactions.

-If you are in the retail business and need to access a little dough from time to time, carefully record all cash paid out of the cash register and prepare a cash sheet at the end of the day to help control cash paid out of the register.
+If you are use cash from the day's receipts for small expenses, must sure to accurately record all cash taken from the cash register and prepare a cash sheet at the end of the day to help control cash paid out of the register.

 Steps for Creating a Petty Cash Fund